 - Who will be creating and updating content?

-- What are your marketing plans for the new website and who will carry them out?
+- What are your digital marketing plans for the new website and who will carry them out?

 - What internal resources do you have – for example, for developing and managing IT systems, and for producing website content?